|Our little piece of Paradise in the Rainforest|

 As to length of stay...Well after an initial trial period of a few days , we prefer our wwoofers to stay for 2 weeks or more to become familiar with our lifestyle and actually make a more productive contribution and be given more training and more interesting tasks and projects...obviously also the longer the stay the better the chance of experiencing more fishing/boating/camping and exploring opportunities..

-- We expect you to contribute to dinner conversation and contribute to cultural exchange, both integral components of Wwoofing !This can include things like cooking a meal from your country, teaching our kids a few words of your language or sharing a skill like yoga with our daughter or playing a game of footy with our son.
+- Some meals with the family some self serve depending on what's going on and your willingness to share the responsibility of creating and cleaning up after meals.
+Breakfast provided but self serve.
+Generally wwoofers prepare their own food on days off.
+We expect you to contribute to dinner conversation and contribute to cultural exchange, both integral components of Wwoofing !This can include things like cooking a meal from your country, teaching our kids a few words of your language or sharing a skill like yoga with our daughter or playing a game of footy with our son.

 You'll generally find that in most Wwoofing situations that the more you put in the more you'll get back.